 What a coincidence..
 Did you know she was a student in your school and you shared units?
 Dead No.

-She flashed you a smile as you settled in.
+She flashed a smile as you settled in.
 Made your heart skip a bit; even thought of winking back.
 You wanted to chat her up after lectures; perhaps start by apologizing for not greeting her earlier.
 Or apologize for taking so long.
 Or even better come up with a silly excuse that’ll make her laugh.
 Then interest her in your guitar after class, to make up for the lost time.
 A classic would do well for her.

 You said nothing.
 Realized you were staring blankly at her pretty face, concentrated at the lecturer.
 The smiling was just in your head.

-Hit you hard, you resorted to sketch in your notes.
+Hits you hard so you resort to sketch in your notes.
 You sketched her face; made her eyes just as big and her nose proportionately right.
 It’s her lips that gave you a hustle, in the delicate manner in which they curved, partly revealing her front teeth.
 You proceeded to her neckline then stopped at the cleavage of her bust.
 Just the much you had seen.

-The lecture came to an end, assignments handed out but you were in a hurry to leave before everyone.
+The lecture comes to an end, assignments handed out but you were in a hurry to leave before everyone.
 You always found a way of doing them either way.
 You are running away from her.
 Why not wait to see if she will listen?
 You halt paces away from the door.
-Leaned on a wall, idly scrolling your phone.
+Lean on a wall, idly scrolling your phone.
+Waiting.

 About that time she walked out, alone.
 You allowed her to take a lead then sped up after.
 How would you signal her, you don’t even know her name!
 No biggie.
 Just do it as strangers.
 Walk by, exchange a hello…

 They whisper something and burst out laughing as they skid away.
 Too late.

 She is a merry one in a jolly park.
 Can you keep up?

 You felt lonely, aloof, unnoticed and unwanted.
 Some anger burnt into you and wished things were different.
 A little more accommodating, less of a hustle.
 You wished you were different.